last updated on

 few hours per year, depending on the condition of the region's electrical

 grid.
 Because of the cost of building an efficient power plant, if a peaker

-plant is only going to be run for a short or highly variable time it does not
+plant is only going to be run for a short or highly variable time

 make economic sense to make it as efficient as a base load power plant.
 In